tytydraco/yessleep/out/Orion_Pest_Control_The_Devil_You_Know.md

 The mechanic wordlessly accepted it, leaning back against my kitchen counter.
 I gave him a moment to open the jar, watching the dark expression lessen somewhat as he took a sip.

 At least that's one thing all Neighbors have in common, whether they’re Housekeepers of Wild Huntsmen.
-To quote *Inglourious Basterds,* ‘Attendez la créme!’
+To quote *Inglourious Basterds,* ‘Attendez la crème!’

 “Alright,” He said with a sigh, sounding less prickly than he had mere seconds ago.
 “I'm listenin’.”